-This post is the sixth post about Microsoft SQL Server R Services, and the fifth post that drills down into the internal of how it works.
-In Internals - III and Internals - IV, we looked at how the launchpad service creates RTerm processes when we execute an external script.
+This is the sixth post in a series about Microsoft SQL Server R Services, and the fifth post that drills down into the internal of how it works.
+To see other posts (including this) in the series, go to SQL Server R Services.

 In his email Bob also, kindly enough, attached some code.
 The code highlighted some behavior when creating the RTerm processes, especially around parallelism.
 In this blog-post we’ll follow up on that and look into the effect parallelism has on process creation.